jomjol/neural-network-analog-needle-readout/README.md

 # neural-network-analog-needle-readout
 Training and using a neural network to read out the value of an analog display - example including small node server for demonstration

-The readout is used in a water meter measurement system.
-An overview can be found here: [https://github.com/jomjol/water-meter-measurement-system](https://github.com/jomjol/water-meter-measurement-system)
+The readout is used in the [AI-on-the-edge-device](https://github.com/jomjol/AI-on-the-edge-device) project.

+An overview of all training images can be found at [jomjol.github.io/neural-network-analog-needle-readout](https://jomjol.github.io/neural-network-analog-needle-readout).

-### Versions
+# Versions

 ### 13.0.0 Update image preprocessing & Clean up